Why should you buy a skylight safety screen?

 Unsettling numbers of case studies tell harrowing stories of workers being injured or dying by falling through skylights.
 One worker at a manufacturing company died after falling through an uncovered skylight while clearing snow off the rooftop.
 Another - just 14 years old - died while pulling up roof tiles after tipping over backwards and falling through a skylight to a concrete floor.

 Falls from heights remain an ongoing problem for many worksites.
 Sadly, most of these incidents are avoidable with the right safety measures.
-Skylight protectors are an important part of ensuring rooftop safety, as well as protection from hail, strong winds and other damage that can happen to skylights due to weather conditions.
+Skylight screens are an important part of ensuring rooftop safety, as well as protection from hail, strong winds and other damage that can happen to skylights due to weather conditions.

 OSHA clearly defines a skylight as a “hole” or “opening”.
 Whether or not it is covered by glass or plastic does not change this definition or the safety requirements necessary to protect workers from falls.